Equivocation Production Team

-Evan Jackson (Director / IMTC Artistic Director) is the Artistic Director of Idle Muse Theatre Company, a position he has had the honor of holding since the company’s inception.
-He has directed ten previous productions for Idle Muse, including The Lion in Winter and Sherlock Holmes: The Final Adventure (both Jeff-Recommended).
-Last season, he directed Idle Muse’s production of The Hound of the Baskervilles.
-Recently with Idle Muse, he directed The Talking Cure, Rites and Sacrifices, a world premiere by Chicago playwright Jennifer L. Mickelson, and Enchanted April.
+Evan Jackson (Director) serves as the Artistic Director of Idle Muse Theatre Company, a position he has had the honor of holding since the company’s inception.
+He has directed 12 previous productions for Idle Muse, including The Lion in Winter and Sherlock Holmes: The Final Adventure (both Jeff-Recommended).
+In past seasons, he directed Idle Muse’s production of The Hound of the Baskervilles.
+Recently with Idle Muse, he directed The Talking Cure and Rites and Sacrifices, a world premiere by Chicago playwright Jennifer L. Mickelson.
+Other directing credits include Enchanted April, The Scullery Maid, and The Veil.
 He was also director and co-adaptor of Shotgun Shakespeare: What the Weird Sisters Saw with Idle Muse Literary Director Tristan Brandon.
-Outside projects include several short plays as a participant in the Martin de Maat New Works Festival at Boxer Rebellion Theatre, and two summers serving as Assistant Director for Shakespeare on the Green in Lake Forest.
+Outside projects include several short plays as a participating the Martin de Maat New Works Festival at Boxer Rebellion Theatre, and two summers serving as Assistant Director for Shakespeare on the Green in Lake Forest.
 Evan is a graduate of The Theatre School at DePaul University, where he received his MFA in Directing.